Alberto Sughi: Biography

-Sughi was born in Cesena, Emilia-Romagna.
+Sughi was born in Cesena, Italy.

-A self-taught painter, by the end of his formative years he had become one of the greatest Italian artists of his generation.
 He started painting in the early 1950s, choosing realism in the debate between abstract and figurative art in the immediate post-war period.
-Even from his early works, however, Sughi’s paintings have avoided any attempt at social moralising.
-They depict moments from daily life with no heroes, allowing Enrico Crispolti, in 1956, to define his work as "existential realism".
+He was self-taught as a painter.
+His paintings depict moments from daily life with no heroes, allowing Enrico Crispolti, in 1956, to define his work as "existential realism".
+Sughi’s paintings have avoided any attempt at social moralising.
 His artistic expression proceeds, almost always, in thematic cycles, in the manner of film sequences.
 First of all, there were his so-called "green paintings", devoted to the relationship between man and nature (1971–1973), then the Supper cycle (1975–1976), after that the 20 paintings and fifteen studies of Imagination and Memory of the Family, dating from the early 1980s; the series Evening or reflection started from 1985.
 His most recent series of large canvases, exhibited in 2000, is entitled Nocturnal.